Fylhan/qompoter/README.md

 Requirements
 --------------------------------

+* Bash
 * Git
+* sed
+* zip is recommended

-* Linux, should also work on Mac or Windows (Cygwin or Mysys command line)
+Works on Linux, and should also work on Mac or Windows (Cygwin or Mysys command line)

 Installation
 --------------------------------